DannyGaev/Jsong/README.md

   <img width="200" height="200" src="https://user-images.githubusercontent.com/119715495/211178248-2b4c0b50-5b01-452c-b1c1-d6ffbf459272.png">
 </div>

-<span style="color: green"> - *Data is collected in part with the use of a Selenium webdriver; web pages will be periodically opened and closed in order to webscrape information.
+<p> - *Data is collected in part with the use of a Selenium webdriver; web pages will be periodically opened and closed in order to webscrape information.
 Please do not close these pages -- they will be automatically closed when the function has been executed.
-Thank you :)* </span>
+Thank you :)* </p>